mantzas/presentations/20170503_serverless/slides/index.md

 <br />
 <br />

-### Introduction into serverless with Typescript mainly on AWS
+### serverless intro with Node.js and Typescript on AWS Lambda

 <br />
 <br />